 The City of Pitt Meadows requires dogs over six months old to be licensed on an annual basis.
 The City also responds to noise complaints about barking dogs, and will investigate and attend to complaints from the public regarding animal control.
 For concerns about dogs in Pitt Meadows, contact our Bylaws department at 604.465.2428.

 All dog owners in Pitt Meadows are required to license any dog over six months old.
-License renewal forms are mailed to owners the first week of December or you can renew your dog's license via your mypittmeadows.com online account.
-Please note that first time registration is not available online.
-Please download a dog license application form and forward completed applications to City Hall (12007 Harris Rd., Pitt Meadows, BC V3Y 2B5) or stop by during regular business hours (Monday - Friday, 8:30 am - 4:30pm, except statutory holidays).
+License renewal forms are mailed to owners the first week of December or you can renew or appy for your dog's license via your mypittmeadows.com online account.
+The dog license application form is also available for download.
+Please forward completed applications to City Hall (12007 Harris Rd., Pitt Meadows, BC V3Y 2B5) or stop by during regular business hours (Monday - Friday, 8:30 am - 4:30pm, except statutory holidays).
 Be sure to include any related documentation regarding spayed / neutered status.

 For more information, please visit the Dog Control Bylaw No. 2735 for definitions.

 Below is the current fee schedule:

 - There is no license fee in respect of a certified guide dog or certified assistance dog

 - Dog Licensing Fees for all aggressive dogs - $150.00